 This may not come as much of a surprise to you, but men often check out a women's chest before they check out her face.
 Shocking, we know.
-In AskMen.com's Great Male Survey, more than 100,000 participants weighed in on everything from the physical features they found most attractive to what cocktail they felt was manliest.
+In a Women's Health 2016 survey, more than 6,000 Men's Health Twitter followers were polled on which physical features they found most attractive, and, well, they love boobs.

 Actually, it ranked as high as it could for women — a man's stomach was deemed the most attractive non-facial feature for women, receiving an average score of 3.17 on a five-point scale of importance.
 Ladies, don't toss out your exercise ball just yet.
 While a woman's derriere actually came in first for men on the list of non-facial features they find most attractive, it was followed closely by the stomach.

 So there's actually something to the cliched dating techniques of hair-tossing and running your hands through your hair.
 Who knew?
 When the PlentyOfFish Research team compiled data in 2014 from over 81,000 user profiles and nearly two million messages among those in the 25 to 35 age group, they found that the color of a man's hair has a definite impact on whether or not he'll get a message from females.

 According to the research, men who have brown hair receive 20 percent more messages than men who have any other hair color, with the second most popular hair color being blond.
 As it turns out, not having any hair can work in a man's favor as well — baldies receive the third most messages.

 Before you go, check out our slideshow below.

 And you'll see personalized content just for you whenever you click the My Feed .